sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 A list of non-functional characteristics:

- - usability: how easy it is to use
+ - usability: how easy it is to use.
+This may also include some aspects as the learning curve, User interface, ...
  - performance: evaluation of the system with regard to responses times and data throughput, latency, measurement of response times, transaction rates, respose to many transactions, or simulation of many users.
  - security: security evaluation
  - safety: safety evaluation